On Store Languages of Language Acceptors: Store Languages of One-Way Machines

 Thus far, the primary concern has been store languages of nondeterministic machine models.
-In this section, a connection between deterministic and nondeterministic one-way machines is demonstrated. \begin{proposition} Let $\Omega_1, \ldots, \Omega_k$ be store types, and let $M$ be a one-way nondeterministic $(\Omega_1, \ldots, \Omega_k)$-machine.
+In this section, a connection between deterministic and nondeterministic one-way machines is demonstrated.
+A store type is said to have stay instructions if there are instructions to keep the store the same (that do not violate the instruction language).
+All store types considered in this paper are of this form. \begin{proposition} Let $\Omega_1, \ldots, \Omega_k$ be store types with stay instructions, and let $M$ be a one-way nondeterministic $(\Omega_1, \ldots, \Omega_k)$-machine.
 One can construct a one-way deterministic $(\Omega_1, \ldots, \Omega_k)$-machine acceptor $M'$ of the same type as $M$ such that $S(M') = S(M)$. \end{proposition} \begin{proof} Let $t_1, \ldots, t_m$ be new symbols in bijective correspondence with the transitions of $M$.
-Then let $M'$ operate as follows over the input alphabet $t_1, \ldots, t_m$. $M'$ reads input symbol $t_i$ and simulates $t_i$ on the store (while ignoring the input symbol of $M$ in $t_i$ and switching states identically according to the transition symbols).
-Then, $M'$ accepts on the right end-marker if the simulated state is final.
-Then the store of $M'$ is changed identically to $M$, and so $S(M') = S(M)$. \end{proof}
+Then let $M'$ operate as follows over the input alphabet $T = \{t_1, \ldots, t_m\}$, with the same state set, initial state, and final state set, and the transition function $\delta'$ is as follows: for each transition of $M$, $t_i: (p,\iota_1, \ldots, \iota_k) \in \delta(q,a,d_1,\ldots, d_k),a \in \Sigma \cup \{\epsilon\}$, create a transition of $M'$ $(p,\iota_1,\ldots, \iota_k) \in \delta'(q,t_i,d_1,\ldots, d_k)$.
+Also, create transitions that stay from any final state while reading the end-marker.
+Thus, consider any accepting computation of $M$ using a sequence of transitions.
+Then reading the corresponding sequence labels with $M'$ (followed by reading the end-marker) is an accepting computation with the store changing identically (thus, it is in the instruction language).
+Similarly, given any accepting computation of $M'$, applying this sequence accepted by $M'$ as a sequence of transitions of $M$ is accepting with the store changing identically.
+Hence, $S(M') = S(M)$.
+Also, $M'$ is deterministic since the input symbol dictates the transition to apply. \end{proof} Also, note in Proposition \ref{detandnondet} that $M'$ operates in realtime.